MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 |**VivaTopics.csv** | Any topic created or updated is displayed for the date range specified (if any).<br><br/>The id refers to the Viva Topic identifier.<br><br/>The api_url is the URL used to obtain the topic metadata.|
 | **Files folder** | Contains files stored in Viva Engage created or modified by the user during the specified time period.
 Engage files stored in SharePoint are excluded. <br> <br>Files are in native format and named with their account ID.
 For example, a PowerPoint presentation might be listed as 127815379.pptx. |

-This data export doesn't include:<br>
+This data export doesn't include:

 - Bookmarked messages
 - Group membership or org chart
 - Followed users, following users, followed topics
 - User notifications from Viva Engage (or in Microsoft Teams or Microsoft Outlook)
-- Application and language settings<br>
+- Application and language settings

 >[!NOTE]
 >Data for the user’s skin tone selection is excluded from exported data.
 However, you can access the skin tone selection on any post in Viva Engage that includes a reaction by the user.
 Open the grouped modal dialog box for that specific post or comment, and view the user's skin-tone preference in the list.